Vital-Fernandez/lime/docs/source/documentation/fitting.rst

 Inputs
 ======

-In this chapter, we describe the main inputs for :math:`\textsc{LiMe}` measurements: There are the line label, mask and profile fitting configuration.
+In this chapter, we describe the main inputs for :math:`\textsc{LiMe}` measurements: The line name, mask and fitting configuration.
 The first two are compulsory while the third is optional:

 .. _lineLabel: